 Archiving Repositories

-Repositories that will no longer be maintained must undergo an end-of-life archival process.
-When a repository is archived, its issues, pull requests, code, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions, code scanning alerts, comments and permissions become read-only.
+Repositories that are no longer maintained must undergo an end-of-life archival process.
+When a repository is archived, we convert it to read-only to preserve its history; issues, pull requests, code, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions, code scanning alerts, comments and permissions, all become read-only.

 - Agency goals have changed